7 Best Neighborhoods in Houston, TX

 Houston Museum District

 This culturally rich community makes the Houston Museum District one of the most popular neighborhoods in Houston.
-Known as a safe place to live, this neighborhood is home to up to 19 museums which is what earned the area its name.
+Known as a safe place to live, this neighborhood has up to 19 museums, earning the area its name.
 Attracting artists, photographers, historians, and scientists from near and far, the Houston Museum District is refined and has something for everyone to enjoy.
-Thanks to the neighborhood’s recent resurgence, most single-family homes, and apartment complexes are modern and lavish.
-The area is also super walkable and the public transportation system is easily accessible.
+Thanks to the neighborhood's recent resurgence, most single-family homes and apartment complexes are modern and lavish.
+The area is also super walkable, and the public transportation system is easily accessible.

 Local Favorites:

-• Children’s Museum Houston: This 90,000 square foot museum is an interactive and immersive center for kids to learn and grow.
-Welcoming all kids up until the age of 12.
+• Children's Museum Houston: This 90,000-square-foot museum is an interactive and immersive center for kids to learn and grow.
+We are welcoming all kids up until the age of 12.

-• The Health Museum Houston: This interactive science and medical center feature both permanent and rotating exhibits about the human body and all things health-related.
+• The Health Museum Houston: This interactive science and medical center features permanent and rotating exhibits about the human body and everything health-related.

-• The Museum of Fine Arts Houston: Considered one of the largest museums in the United States, this fine arts museum houses about 70,000 different works from all over the world.
+• The Museum of Fine Arts Houston: Considered one of the largest museums in the United States, this fine arts museum houses about 70,000 works worldwide.

 • Cockrell Butterfly Center: Located in the Houston Museum of Natural Sciences, this rainforest habitat is home to thousands of butterflies.
 Walk through this three-story center to admire these colorful insects.